BHA continue to monitor the updates on Coronavirus from the government and the NHS and will update this page with any changes made to our service.

 If you have been affected by the virus or are self-isolating and you need to cancel an appointment with BHA or one of our contractors please contact us on 020 7704 2324 or firstname.lastname@example.org.

-- BHA’s office at Cloudesley Street is CLOSED as of Monday 16th March 2020 – phone lines remain open with staff working remotely.
+- BHA’s office at Cloudesley Street is CLOSED as of Monday 16th March 2020 – phone lines remain open on 020 7704 2324 with staff working remotely.
+Please do not visit our offices at Cloudesley Street, Morland Mews or Highbury View.

-- BHA is carrying out emergency repairs as a priority, subject to contractors risk assessments and plans, with additional protection and guidance for contractors about any residents who might be self isolating.
+- BHA is carrying out emergency repairs as a priority, with some routine and planned repairs taking place from April 2021, subject to contractors risk assessments and plans, with additional protection and guidance for contractors about any residents who might be self isolating.
 Residents may also be asked to enter another room for the duration of the repair and open windows for better ventilation.

-- BHA continue to carry out annual gas safety checks and are contacting tenants ahead of these to find out if there is any reason to reschedule due to COVID-19.
-Emergency gas repairs should continue to reported to BHA.
-Suspected leaks should continue to be notified to Cadent urgently.
+- BHA continue to carry out annual gas safety checks and electrical safety tests and are contacting tenants ahead of these to find out if there is any reason to reschedule due to COVID-19.
+Any suspected gas leaks should continue to be notified to Cadent urgently.

 - In March 2020, BHA wrote to residents informing them of the current situation and what support is available to them and making calls to residents we know are vulnerable to ensure they are aware of support available to them.